sitano/cgolhuge/README.md

 Engine:

 ```
+Version 1:

-- VM to hold page tiles themselves
++ VM to hold page tiles themselves
-- Is it faster to alloc new 4-16kb page or to memset0 reclaimed one?
++ Is it faster to alloc new 4-16kb page or to memset0 reclaimed one?
-- Is it faster to read and sum [4kb]int or [16kb]byte?
++ Is it faster to read and sum [4kb]int or [16kb]byte?
-- Reuse go compiler opt flags (http://dave.cheney.net/2012/10/07/notes-on-exploring-the-compiler-flags-in-the-go-compiler-suite)
+= Reuse go compiler opt flags (http://dave.cheney.net/2012/10/07/notes-on-exploring-the-compiler-flags-in-the-go-compiler-suite)

-- Const page size and bits count and mask
++ Const page size and bits count and mask
-- Const world size
++ Const world size
 - Store pages in a tree in page coords
-- Eliminate all math.Max/Min checks
++ Eliminate all math.Max/Min checks
-- Than fix contains Point method =
++ Than fix contains Point method =
-- Eliminate any alloc during step
++ Eliminate any alloc during step
-- Eliminate z layers in a View api (use new pages for processing)
++ Eliminate z layers in a View api (use new pages for processing)
 - Efficient raw page stepping:
     - Hold rect of life on page (to process only small amount of bytes)
     - Accumulate changes count per page processing, if it is zero, skip it.